Based in central London, the Aga Khan University Institute for the Study of Muslim Civilisations (ISMC) two-year MA Programme offers:

 Within the disciplines of social sciences and humanities, our students study a number of subjects including, development studies, economics, political science, art, architecture, history, literature, comparative religion and law.

-The MA programme consists of a number of core and elective courses which includes a field-based Language Immersion Programme (Arabic, Persian or Turkish), a Communications and Leadership Programme as well as fieldwork which contributes to a dissertation.
+The MA programme consists of a number of core and elective courses which includes a field-based Language Immersion Programme (Arabic, Persian ), a Communications and Leadership Programme as well as fieldwork which contributes to a dissertation.

 Financial assistance is available in the form of loans and partial grants.